Sleeping can ruin your looks

 Although drinking water can help improve the way we look by nourishing our skin, the way we actually drink can make us look terrible.
 Using bottles or straws to drink is something most of us do every single day, but did you know that drinking through a bottle or straw can age our skin?
 Drinking in this way can give us the same lines and wrinkles around our mouths that smoking causes.
 If you want to stay looking young and wrinkle-free it’s time you bought a glass to get your daily water fix and ditched the bottles and the straws.

-Talking to your friends can be bad for your skin
+Talking can be bad for your skin

 If talking was an Olympic sport, we’d all be gold medallists by now and although we love kicking back and relaxing on our phones and chatting to our friends, your skin doesn’t.
 Think about the places we leave our phones.
 We leave them on café tabletops, in the drinks holder of our car and on the seat in changing rooms.
 We leave our phones on shop countertops, we lend our phones to our friends and even leave them on the side in the public bathroom when we wash our hands.